alphagov/govspeak-visual-editor/README.md

 8. Once the pull request is approved, merge into the `main` branch.
 This action will trigger the CI to publish the new version to NPM.
 A [dependabot](https://github.com/dependabot) pull request will automatically be raised in relevant applications.

-## GA4 Tracking
+## Custom events

-GA4 tracking data attributes have been added to the following components of the Visual Editor:

-- Toolbar button clicks

 The following events are emitted from the Visual Editor.
-Please add an event handler to any parent wrapper to handle the event for tracking purposes.
+Add event listeners to any parent wrapper to implement behaviour in response to these actions (e.g. for tracking purposes.)

+- `visualEditorButtonClick` - emitted when a button is clicked in the toolbar.
+Details sent with the event can be accessed via:
+  - `event.detail.buttonText` which returns the title of the selected button
 - `visualEditorSelectChange` - emitted when select values change on dropdowns in the toolbar.
 Details sent with the event can be accessed via:
   - `event.detail.selectText` which returns the text of the selected option in the dropdown

-**Please note**: data-module `ga4-event-tracker` needs to be initialised in the parent application that is importing the visual editor for this tracking to work.